kul-arun/orbital-evolution-of-extreme-mass-ratio-binaries-in-axisymmetric-and-stationary-spacetimes/README.md

 # Orbital Evolution of Extreme Mass Ratio Binaries

-A simple program that calculates and plots the orbital evolution of extreme mass ratio binaries in stationary and axisymmetric spacetimes, according to Einstein's general theory of relativty.
+A simple program that calculates and plots the orbital evolution of extreme mass ratio binaries in stationary and axisymmetric spacetimes, according to Einstein's general theory of relativity.

 ## Theoretical Knowledge